A look back at Marion Haerty's North American winter

 After several years of domination on the Freeride World Tour, Marion Haerty has taken on a real personal challenge this winter.

-She had announced it at the beginning of the season, this year, we would not see her on the Freeride World Tour.
-After four freeride snowboard world champion titles, Marion Haerty decided to take on a new challenge.
-"I took the decision this year to express this energy somewhere else, time passes and snowboarding has other ways of expression.
-Through video projects where sharing, discovery and of course action will be the key, but also with the Natural Selection Tour where the goal of realizing this dream of riding these faces in Alaska, I hope it will be possible this year.
+As she announced at the start of the season, she wouldn't be taking part in the Freeride World Tour this year.
+After four Freeride World Champion titles, Marion Haerty set herself a new challenge.
+I've decided this year to express this energy elsewhere," she says, "as time goes by and snowboarding has other avenues of expression.
+Through video projects where sharing, discovery and of course action will be the order of the day, but also with the Natural Selection Tour where the goal of making that dream of riding these faces in Alaska a reality, will hopefully be achievable this year."

-On the first stage in Jackson Hole in the United States, the Private Sport Shop ambassador was not far from reaching the final, but she finally settled for a third place on this inaugural event, won by the American Elena Hight.
-The Frenchwoman signed a very solid run during her entry in the competition on the American side (see below).
+On the first stage at Jackson Hole in the USA, the Private Sport Shop ambassador was not far from reaching the final, but in the end she had to settle for third place in this inaugural event, won by American Elena Hight.
+The Frenchwoman put in a very solid run on her American side (see below).

 During the second stage at the end of February, 14 snowboarders (nine men and five women) met on the Baldface face to try to descend with the most speed and style possible the 676 meters of negative vertical drop on the program.
 Marion Haerty finished on the podium once again, this time won by New Zealand's Zoi Sadowski-Synott ahead of American Elena Hight.